Seunpaul99/Circle/README.md

 - Navigate deeply into any feature via the bottom bar.
 - Flow naturally between related features (e.g., from a Circle to planning a Vacation).
 - Receive proactive nudges via the Connect screen that drive engagement with the app's core purpose.

+🗂 What’s Inside This Frontend Folder

+This folder contains the frontend demo built with React + Vite.

+Quick start:

+1. Install dependencies: `npm install`
+2. Start dev server: `npm run dev`

+The UI is intentionally minimal — it demonstrates friend cards, last-contact tracking, and actions like "Remind me" and "Message".
+The backend is not yet implemented; the UI uses mock data.

 Files:
 - `src/` — React source files